civiform/civiform/cloud/azure/README.md

 # Azure Terraform Setup

 We use a remote backend to store state information to avoid conflicts when multiple collaborators are updating resources managed by Terraform.
 Follow the steps outlined in this doc to enable collaborators to access the remote backend and shared state on their machines.

 # Setup

-In order to run for the first time run from the `cloud/deploys/staging_azure` directory.
+For multiple hosts (and people) to collaborate on a Terraform project, they must be able to access shared Terraform state so, independent of which machine is running a terraform command, terraform is working with the same record of cloud resource state.

 ```
-$ source setup
+$ cloud/azure/bin/setup_tf_shared_state
 ```

 This will:

 1. set up a resource group for terraform shared state to live in if it does not already exist
 2. make a blob storage account for the shared tfstate to live in if it does